Oracle Backend for Microservices and AI

 How to Access the Cluster

-Until you create a dedicated ssh tunnel to the Kubernetes cluster, and if you do not connect to Oracle Backend for Spring Boot and Microservices administrative services, you cannot browse resources included in the Oracle Backend for Spring Boot and Microservices deployment.
+Until you create a dedicated ssh tunnel to the Kubernetes cluster, and if you do not connect to Oracle Backend for Microservices and AI administrative services, you cannot browse resources included in the Oracle Backend for Microservices and AI deployment.
 To do this, follow these steps:

 1. Select the cluster and right-click, choosing Set UID/PWD menu item to insert credentials related to your user account.
 For example: